l3dlp-sandbox/rwxrob-cv/resumes/README.md

-# Generating Your Resume
+# Resumes

+Each resume has its own subdirectory and data.yml file.
+The resume is generated using the tmpl directory.
 You may find it useful to recreate this setup for your own resumes.

 ## Disclaimer